Greenpeace protester mounts Tory bus demanding ‘clean power not Paddy Power’

 “Don’t back the wrong horse – a vote for the climate is a vote for a better future.”

+“We value the right to protest but where it damages public property, ancient monuments, buildings, that is just criminal behaviour, there is no need for that to make your point.

+“Under a Conservative government, we will always take violent, dangerous or damaging protests seriously, unlike Labour who are bankrolled by the same people who … then watch them go off and create criminal damage, which is totally unacceptable.”

-The Prime Minister was not travelling on the Conservative-branded bus on Wednesday.
+Prime Minister Rishi Sunak was not travelling on the Conservative-branded bus on Wednesday.

-A Nottinghamshire Police vehicle and two officers appeared at the site of the campaign visit after the Greenpeace protesters and the Tory bus had left.
+A Nottinghamshire Police vehicle and two officers appeared at the site of the campaign visit after the Greenpeace protesters had left.

 “But in an election where the debate is so sort of poor and weak, and there’s so many lies and untruths about both the economy and climate, we think it’s legitimate and important to make our point, and in whatever way we can.”